yeldiRium/qmk-crkbd-neo2/README.md

 **DISCLAIMER**: Work in progress.
 Untested.
 Just for planning.

 ## Layers
-This is a Neo 2.0 layout adjusted for a 3x6+3 keyboard.
+This is a Neo 2.0 layout adjusted for a 3x6+3 keyboard, to be used with the [Corne Keyboard](https://github.com/foostan/crkbd/).
 It is my personal optimization and I will not take requests.
 If you like it, feel free to use it, tweak it, whatever.
 The keymap is laid out expecting gnu/linux using the german QWERTZ layout (but is also intended for use with macOS).

 - [Layer 1](#layer-1) Lowercase, upppercase and typographical characters
 - [Layer 2](#layer-2) Special characters for programming